-Getting consultations right is tricky
+Getting consultations right is important and necessary

 Getting public consultation right continues to frustrate governing bodies in Ottawa no matter who it is that is conducting the public consultation.
 Whether it’s the city, province, federal government or school boards, there seems to be a misconception about what constitutes “good public consultation” and how it can be used to ensure the right decisions are made.
 Decisions that find a compromise between institutional bodies and competing interests, while taking into account the opinions of the public and of local affected communities.